+- NN (Niece or nephew)

+- NR (Not related)

+- OR (Other related)

+- PA (Parent)

 - PI (Primary information person)

 - SB (Sister or brother)

 - SC (Stepchild)

 - SE (Self)

 - SP (Spouse)

 - ST (Stepparent)

 - UB (Unborn)

 Do not deny a participant under age 22 who lives with their parent and applies for NA on their own.
 Give the participant the opportunity to apply for all mandatory NA participants.
 Request all necessary information from the participant.

-When the child who is under age 22 chooses not to include the parent or parents, deny the application using the SH Denial Closure Reason Code.
-Document the case-file(g) with the separate household status.
+When the participant, who is under age 22, chooses not to include all mandatory participants, complete all of the following:

+- Deny the application using the SH Denial Closure Reason Code. - Send the NA Ineligible (F210) notice.

+• Document the case file(g) with the separate household status.